The Fonds SUEZ initiatives

 A four-stage selection process

-Once received at the e-mail address firstname.lastname@example.org, the projects are assessed and accepted using a four-step process.
+Once received on the Fonds SUEZ initiatives homepage (see below), the projects are assessed and accepted using a four-step process.
 This process is based on assessments by the various instances and employees specialized in voluntary projects and skill-based sponsorship.

 Requests for funding can be received at any time.
 Projects received before 30 October will be pre-assessed before being submitted to the April-May Board meeting, and projects received before 30 April will be presented to the November Board meeting, depending on the state of progress of the selection process.